OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 - We changed the name of the parameter to `operationAsParam` just for clarification
 - The type of the parameter has changed from `Float` to `() -> Float`

-Our program will look like this after refactoring :
+Our program will look like this after refactoring:

 {{< playground
 embeded_link="https://pl.kotl.in/NC8pCD5it?from=1&to=22&readOnly=false&theme=darcula"